m4r35n357/ODE-Playground/README.md

 The Python code uses hardware acceleration on all platforms; 80 bit on Intel, 64 bit on ARM.

-### ODE analysis using arbitrary-order Taylor Series Integration
+### ODE analysis using fourth order Runge-Kutta (RK4) - C only

 Plot 3D trajectories using Pi3D, including multi-body

+Minimal selection of clients (models) included

+Investigate the validity of chaotic solutions against step size, and compare to TSM

+Plot bifurcation diagrams, to find "interesting" parameter values to study

+### ODE analysis using arbitrary-order Taylor Series Method (TSM)

+Plot 3D trajectories using Pi3D, including multi-body

 Good selection of clients (models) included

-Investigate the validity of chaotic solutions against integrator order
+Investigate the validity of chaotic solutions against integrator order and step size

 Plot bifurcation diagrams, to find "interesting" parameter values to study